Larry Edelson (1954 – 2017), Founder

 His educational background is diverse: Dr. Weiss studied economics and finance under the mentorship of his father.
 He earned a B.A. degree in political science from New York University; a Ph.D. in cultural anthropology from Columbia University; and fluency certifications from the Berlitz School of Languages in various foreign languages, including Cantonese, French, German, Japanese, Mandarin, Portuguese and Spanish.

-Sean Brodrick, Small-Cap Mining Specialist
+Sean Brodrick, Natural Resource and Mining Specialist

 Sean travels far and wide to seek out small-cap values in the natural resource sector.